MathiasBerlancourt/ex_FastAPI/README.md

 ### Clone it

-Open a terminal and follow this step:
+Open a terminal and follow these steps:

 ```console
 $ git clone https://github.com/MathiasBerlancourt/ex_FastAPI